 By Alex Shootman | CEO at Workfront

-Note: This post pulls from Done Right, an upcoming leadership book from Workfront CEO Alex Shootman.
+Note: This post pulls from Done Right, a leadership book from Workfront CEO Alex Shootman.

 “Forget about asteroids coming out of the sky to end civilization as we know it. ...
 When you’ve done this project before, what’s most likely to go wrong?”

 That’s how veteran project manager Eric Lucas kicks off his team’s planning for the next big job.
 “I usually start by asking the people who have done this before to tell me what are the most probable problems we’re going to experience,” says Eric, PMO Manager at Crowley Maritime Corporation, a marine logistics and transportation business based in Florida.

 “By focusing on probability, I minimize the number of people who say, ‘Well, if I die in a train wreck and I’m not here, then …’.”

 If there’s more than a 50% chance of something happening that will slow progress or swallow more resources, Eric and his team come up with a contingency plan.

 It’s an antidote to expansive planning, which is the tendency in business to try to predict and pre-empt every possible eventuality, however unlikely.
 The result is that plans get bloated by ifs, buts, and improbable maybes.
 Time is wasted, and project plans become more complex than they need to be.

 Eric’s approach is about narrowing the field of vision to what’s going to matter most.
 It’s about reductive planning, which is boiling plans down to actions not options.